Kim Kwang-min (footballer, born 1962)

 Kim Kwang-min (born 16 August 1962) is a North Korean football coach and former player who played as a defender.
 He participated with his selection in the final phase of the 1992 Asian Nations Cup, scoring two goals.
-He is a former coach of the North Korean women's football team.
+He is a former coach of the North Korean women's football team and was one the most successful coaches in the team's history, winning one AFC Women's Championship title, two Asian Games gold medals.

 Biography

 Kim Kwang-min was born in Pyongyang on 16 August 1962.

 Very little is known about Kim's is youth club career at the North Korean championship.